AztecProtocol/wallet-ui/README.md

 The structure of entry points is mandated by the walletconnect connection flow, there are three entry points to the wallet:

-- The /wc walletconnect callback: opened by web3Modal with a pairing proposal.
+- `/wc`: Will be opened by the dapp using web3Modal with a pairing proposal.
 It will create/unlock the Aztec wallet and then ask the user to accept or deny the pairing.
-- The /iframe: Will be opened inside the dapp as an iframe to perform long-running operations such as note decryption.
+- `/iframe`: Will be opened inside the dapp as an iframe to perform long-running operations such as note decryption.
 It will also show the transaction approval UI.
-- The /popup: Will offer the session data to the iframe (Aztec keys, walletconnect session...) to bypass browser iframe storage partitioning.
+- `/popup`: Will offer the session data to the iframe (Aztec keys, walletconnect session...) to bypass browser iframe storage partitioning.

 ### connection flow